spasoye/rockpro64-nextcloud-setup/README.md

 Although Pine64 has an active community, it doesn’t match the scale of the Raspberry Pi ecosystem.
 Still, considering its performance-to-price ratio and hardware capabilities, the ROCKPro64 stands out as an excellent alternative for developers seeking more power and flexibility in their self-hosted setups.

-### Power supply
+### Power Supply

-I used old ATX power supply thats been lying on shelf waiting to be used again.
-It has plenty of SATA power connectors to power drives and 500 watts of power which is more than enough to run ROCKPro64, while offering to use it to power more devices along the NAS.
+For the power supply, I decided to reuse an old ATX PSU that’s been sitting on a shelf for years, waiting for a second life.
+It’s a 500W unit, which is complete overkill for the ROCKPro64, but it has plenty of SATA connectors — perfect for powering multiple drives in my setup.
+Plus, it’s reliable and already tested, so why not put it back to work?
 <br>
 <div align="center">
     <img src="/pics/IMG_20251008_153928.jpg" width="60%" >
 </div>
 <br>

-In order to activate ATX PSU you need to connect green wire to ground wire on main power connector.
+To get an ATX PSU to power on without a motherboard, you need to short the green wire (PS_ON) to any ground wire (black) on the main 24-pin connector.
+A simple jumper wire does the trick.

 <br>
 <div align="center">